Labyrinth: The War on Terror

 - 50 % positive mentions

-The music in the game evokes a strong "Twilight Struggle" vibe, which some players appreciate, though the repetition of tracks has drawn criticism.
-Additionally, there are reports of various features, including music control, not functioning properly.
+The music in the game evokes a strong "Twilight Struggle" vibe, which some players appreciate, though the repetition of the same tracks has drawn criticism.
+Additionally, there are concerns about the functionality of in-game music controls alongside other features.